MichaelFroelich/FAP.React/README.md

   Thread.Sleep(-1); //Never forget to sleep.

 ```
 Remember to install [ReactJS](http://reactjs.net/guides/mono.html) if you're using Linux/mono.
 Alternative, you can use [my build](http://www.michaelfroelich.com/VroomJsNative.so).
+You'll also need v8, 3.14 is available in the Ubuntu repositories and a Windows version is available [here](https://github.com/MichaelFroelich/vroomjs-core/tree/master/native/compiled).

 # How to use from the front end?